BBA Approved cut edge corrosion treatment from Liquasil. Flexlap is our self-levelling silicone product for treating cut edge corrosion.

 Rust has broken through the surface of the old treatment.

-In cases like this, it is imperative that the old treatment is scraped back and the substrate examined.
+In your roof looks like this, the old treatment should be scraped back and the substrate examined.

-This results in more the sheet ends becoming more corroded and often, you will find that the steel is rotting away.
+The sheet ends then become more corroded and often, the steel will be rotting away.

-In severe cases, the bottom sheet of the overlap is also corroded, perforated or completely rotted, because the old treatment has effectively hidden the problem.
+In severe cases, the bottom sheet of the overlap also becomes corroded, perforated or completely rotted, because the old treatment has effectively hidden the problem.

 When in doubt, call one of our building surveyors for their recommendation, because sometimes, re-treatment is not the answer.